reigningforest/reigningforest.github.io/README.md

 ## About Me
+- I am at Alexion, the Rare Disease Unit of AstraZeneca, as a Data Intern.
-- I am currently a Machine Learning and Data Science graduate student at Northwestern University, expected to graduate in December 2025.
+- I am a Machine Learning and Data Science graduate student at Northwestern University, expected to graduate in December 2025.
 - I worked for 3 years at Brigham and Women's Hospital (BWH) / Dana Farber Cancer Institute (DFCI) in Radiation Oncology research
 - I have a Bachelor of Arts in Molecular Biology and Biochemistry from Middlebury College.